The Biggest Threat to Your Wealth

 Some days don’t go as planned.

-I was halfway through writing this essay when I got an email from a reader.
+I was halfway through writing today’s essay when I got an email from a reader.

-It’s too good of a topic not to share with you right away.
-(I’ll save the other piece for another day.)
+It was about too good of a topic not to share with you right away.
+(I’ll save the piece I was writing for another day.)

 Here’s the email… from Reader S.F…